On Becoming a Veterinary Technician in Kansas – Step By Step

 After completing the program, the candidate must take the Veterinary Technician National Exam (VTNE), which evaluates the candidate’s ability to carry out the duties of a veterinary technician.
 This test is regularly updated in order to ensure that the questions remain current with modern veterinary practice.
 In order to pass the VTNE, the student must score at least 425 on the test.

 Registering With the Kansas Board of Veterinary Examiners

 Once the candidate has completed the program and successfully taken the VTNE, he or she must register with the Kansas Board of Veterinary Examiners.
-When filling out the application, the candidate will need the following information:

 - A photocopy of the diploma the candidate received from the vet tech program he or she completed.